hungovercoders-blog/datagriff/dataGriff/_posts/2023-03-11-cookie-consent/2023-03-11-cookie-consent.md

 ## Enable Google Tag Manager Consent Overview

 First of all enable google tag manager consent overview in [Google Tag Manager](https://tagmanager.google.com/).
 This is by far the best place to start as it immediately gives you an overarching view of the variables that apply consent on each of your tags.
 You will also see that there a number of built-in consent parameters for tags like GA4 configuration for analytics and advertising.
-Understanding the names of these variables up-front will help us map our Klaro consent to the consent mechanism out of the box from GTM.
+Understanding the names of these variables up-front will help us map our [klaro](https://heyklaro.com/docs/klaro?utm_source=hungovercoders) consent to the consent mechanism out of the box from GTM.
 To further understand the impact of these built-in variables to google analytics, please see the documentation [here](https://support.google.com/analytics/answer/9976101?hl=en).

 To enable consent overview, in google tag manager go to Admin > Container Settings and then tick Enable Consent overview.